lewismorgan/lewis/README.md

   - [X] Hello Internet. types across the screen
   - [ ] glowsticks
     - [ ] Lightsaber sound plays
-    - [ ] Profile image turns into the death star
+    - [X] Profile image turns into a character based on if it is dark or light mode
   - [ ] space-lizards
     - [ ] Lizard sound plays
     - [ ] Profile image turns into a lizard sci-fi head, make something with midjourney or chatgpt